jonnyjackson26/bom-editions/README.md

 there's too little space between the last character of the longest verse and the end of the <pre> block in the simultaneous page.

 4 vulnerabilities (3 high, 1 critical)

+todo:
+- update screenshots
+- in mobile, have "back home" button be sticky just as the X and current book/chapter are.
+ -